Who is Amy Coney Barrett, the judge at the top of Trump’s list to replace Ruth Bader Ginsburg?

 What is her judicial background?

-Trump first nominated Barrett to the U.S. Court of Appeals for the Seventh Circuit in 2017.
-Previously, she’d taught law at the University of Notre Dame for 15 years, and so had no previous judicial record to scrutinize.
-Democrats balked at her nomination, questioning whether the academic could be an impartial arbiter due to her deep religious convictions.
+Trump first nominated Barrett to the U.S. Court of Appeals for the 7th Circuit in 2017.
+Previously, she’d taught law at the University of Notre Dame for 15 years, so she had no previous judicial record to scrutinize.
+Democrats balked at her nomination, questioning whether the academic could be an impartial arbiter because of her deep religious convictions.
 Republicans accused Democrats of applying a religious test in their questioning.

 However, Barrett wasn’t a total novice to the judicial system.
 Out of law school, she clerked for Scalia, who she considers a mentor and with whom she shares a belief in originalism, which is the idea that judges should attempt to interpret the words of the Constitution as the authors intended when they were written.

-What would be the impact of Barrett’s religion on her rulings on issues like Roe v.
+What would be the impact of Barrett’s religion on her rulings on issues such as Roe v.
 Wade?

 During her confirmation hearing to the appeals court, Barrett said in that role she would “follow all Supreme Court precedent without fail” and would regard decisions such as Roe v.
 Wade as binding precedent.